 Air Quality Guidelines, projects that meet the screening criteria do not have a significant impact related to criteria air pollutants.
-Because 38 dwelling units and 1,240 sf of retail space are proposed, criteria air pollutant emissions during construction and operation of the proposed project would be below the Air Quality Guidelines screening criteria.
+Because 25 dwelling units and 4,125 sf of retail space are proposed, criteria air pollutant emissions during construction and operation of the proposed project would be below the Air Quality Guidelines screening criteria.
 Therefore, the project would not have a significant impact related to criteria air pollutants, and a detailed air quality assessment is not required.

-PEIR Mitigation Measure M-AQ-2: Transportation Demand Management Strategies for Future Development Projects is required for projects generating more than 3,500 vehicle trips resulting in excessive criteria pollutant emissions.
-The proposed project would generate approximately 125 daily vehicle trips.
-Therefore, PEIR Mitigation Measure M-AQ-2 would not apply to the proposed project;, however, the proposed project could be subject to the Transportation Demand Management Ordinance, if effective at the time of project approval.
+Mitigation Measure M-AQ-2: Transportation Demand Management Strategies for Future Development Projects is required for projects generating more than 3,500 vehicle trips resulting in excessive criteria pollutant emissions.
+The proposed project would generate approximately 317 daily vehicle trips.
+Therefore, Mitigation Measure M-AQ-2 would not apply to the proposed project.